Vehicle Crossing Permit

 • Attach a Site Plan

-No works can begin, including excavation, boxing and reinforcement, until a permit has been issued and all conditions have been met.
-If any works begin before a Permit is issued enforcement action will be taken, which can include issuing notices, suspending works, fines, the possibility of court proceedings and may result in removal of the crossing.
+No works can begin, including excavation, boxing and placing of reinforcement, until all required permits have been issued, all conditions have been met and the approved Traffic Management Plan has been implemented.
+If any works begin before this, enforcement action will be taken, which can include issuing notices, suspending works, fines, the possibility of court proceedings and may result in removal of the vehicle crossing.

 Apply and Pay Online